Hello hello hello! We’re so happy to see you here on LTBL!

 What’s one thing you always take care to do in an essay/article?

 D is a teen blogger @ Random Specific Thoughts who loves reading, drawing and anything Science.
-She adores poetry and enjoys writing creative non-fiction as well!
+She adores poetry and enjoys writing essays and creative non-fiction as well!